 The 300,000-member National Association of Letter Carriers (NALC), which represents city delivery letter carriers in all 50 states and U.S. jurisdictions, conducts the world's largest one-day food drive each year on the second Saturday in May.
 Primary co-sponsors of the drive are the U.S. Postal Service, United Way, the AFL-CIO, and Feeding America.

-In 2014, more than 48,000 pounds of food was collected in New London County which equals more than 34,500 meals.
+In 2014, 41,464 pounds of food was collected in New London County which equals more than 34,500 meals.
 All post offices within the county participated in the drive.
-Nationally, the drive collected 74 million pounds of food and it was the tenth consecutive year above 70 million pounds.
+Nationally, the drive collected 74 million pounds of food.

 The drive comes at a critical time when most food banks are experiencing depleted donations and food donated during the holiday seasons have diminished.
 With many residents still experiencing unemployment or the aftermath of natural disasters, the drive is essential to keeping local pantry shelves stocked.